pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "TableFieldSourceDefinitionRegistryService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TableFieldSourceDefinitionCachedFactoryService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class TableFieldSourceDefinitionRegistryService {
+export class TableFieldSourceDefinitionCachedFactoryService {
+    constructor(_tableFieldSourceDefinitionFactory: TableFieldSourceDefinitionFactory);
     // (undocumented)
     get balances(): BalancesTableFieldSourceDefinition;
     // (undocumented)